mmakaay/breadbox-6502/README.md

 option `-u` can be used.
 The `minipro` application will warn about write protected EEPROMs and suggest this flag.

-## Build tooling
+## Build

-To build a ROM, a `Justfile` is provided in `src/`, that can be used to build the ROM images from `src/*`.
+To build a ROM, a `Justfile` is provided, that can be used to build the ROM images from `projects/*`.

 The `just` tool is a lot like `make`, only it is more about performing tasks than about build structuring, and it allows for hierarchical `Justfile`s in the directory structure.
 It can be installed using `brew install just`.

-Commands that can be used:
+Some commands that can be used:

 ```bash
 cd src/some_rom_code